KatherineMichel/digital-commonplace/README.md

 https://twitter.com/nnja/status/1238188427780083712

-https://twitter.com/di_codes/status/1250553281883131904 | Dustin Ingram on Twitter: "This Friday I'll be pairing with @yufengg, and we'll be live-streaming as we go! https://t.co/WUuSdrqU83" / Twitter
+https://twitter.com/di_codes/status/1250553281883131904 | Dustin Ingram on Twitter: "This Friday I'll be pairing with @yufengg, and we'll be live-streaming as we go! https://t.co/WUuSdrqU83" / Twitter https://twitter.com/di_codes/status/1261415478502854657 | Dustin Ingram on Twitter: "Today I got to pair with @fshwsprr, working on his @pypi PR to add a contributor "credits" page.
+Matt started working on it almost exactly 2 years ago at the PyCon 2018 sprints (now that is dedication!) and I think we got it to the point where it's nearly ready to merge." / Twitter

 Cool way to do it
 https://twitter.com/MishManners/status/1240839777437364224